 Do you have an Amazon Prime subscription in 2023?
 If so, there is an easy way to save 5% on many of your purchases.

-The Prime Visa credit card (formerly known as the Amazon Prime Rewards Visa Card) offers Amazon Prime members 5% back on purchases made at Amazon and Whole Foods.
+The credit card (formerly known as the Amazon Prime Rewards Visa Card) offers Amazon Prime members unlimited 5% back at Amazon.com, Amazon Fresh, Whole Foods Market and on Chase Travel purchases.

 But is it worth adding the card to your wallet based on those benefits alone?
 It likely depends on how much of your monthly shopping you do with Amazon.